fwangsaw/Training-ML-Models-to-Demystify-Fake-Job-Postings/README.md

 # Training-ML-Models-to-Demystify-Fake-Job-Postings

-_A comparative study using BERT, ALBERT, and ELECTRA to identify fraudulent job postings_
+_A comparative study using BERT, ALBERT, ELECTRA (incoming), and RoBERTa (incoming) to identify fraudulent job postings_

 ## Problem Overview
 Fake job postings are increasingly common on online job platforms, leaeding to: